dotkom/notifier/README.md

 - All pages in the extension are live, they keep themselves updated
 - Can be used as an infoscreen (full HD vertical screen) for continous use

-Additional features for affiliations who have installed hardware:
+Additional features for affiliations who have OmegaV NotiPier

 - Displays office status: Open, closed, meeting, free waffles
 - Displays todays meetings and current servant at the office
 - Displays the status of the coffee pot at the office

-Additional features currently only available for Online:
+Additional features currently only available for Online

-- Usable as a webapp for iOS/Android by simply putting all the code on a PHP-enabled server
+- Usable as a webapp for iOS/Android by simply putting all the code on a PHP-enabled server and accessing it via the Safari browser in iOS

 # Chronological Credz

+Key people are annotated with their email address

-- Michael Johansen is the lead coder
+- Michael Johansen <michael@informatikk.org> is the project leader and was the sole developer of the extension itself (not support services) for the first couple of years
-- Espen Jacobsson wrote Onlines API-service
+- Espen Jacobsson wrote Onlines API-service in OnlineWeb3
 - Roy Sindre Norangshol wrote the initial light service
 - Dag Olav Prestegarden wrote the initial calendar service
 - René Räisänen designed the background image